techidaily/site-games-able/source/_posts/crafting-a-ps5-security-code-instructions-and-tips.md

 ### Q: How Do You Log Everyone Out of Your PlayStation Account?

- To sign out of all PlayStation devices, you need to sign into your PlayStation account online via the official[PlayStation](https://www.playstation.com/en-us/?emcid=pa-co-422389&gad=1&gclid=Cj0KCQjwxuCnBhDLARIsAB-cq1rPRrYMH95S%5FAO8pQUEnI1kTL8jrYt9dO8c7quuyWWZHcG76E9qQtMaAgqIEALw%5FwcB&gclsrc=aw.ds) site.
+ To sign out of all PlayStation devices, you need to sign into your PlayStation account online via the official [PlayStation](https://www.playstation.com/en-us/?emcid=pa-co-422389&gad=1&gclid=Cj0KCQjwxuCnBhDLARIsAB-cq1rPRrYMH95S%5FAO8pQUEnI1kTL8jrYt9dO8c7quuyWWZHcG76E9qQtMaAgqIEALw%5FwcB&gclsrc=aw.ds) site.
 Once signed in, select your profile icon and click**Account Settings** .
 From the available options, select**Device Management** .
 From here, choose either**HDTV/Blu-ray Disc Player** or**PlayStation Consoles** .
 Select**Deactivate** to force all the listed devices to log out of your PlayStation account.
-It's also important to note that there are some key[things you need to do if your PlayStation account is hacked](https://www.makeuseof.com/playstation-account-recovery/) , beyond simply logging out of devices.
+It's also important to note that there are some key [things you need to do if your PlayStation account is hacked](https://www.makeuseof.com/playstation-account-recovery/) , beyond simply logging out of devices.

 ### Q: Can You Be Logged Into Two Different PlayStation 5 Consoles at the Same Time?

  Unfortunately, you cannot be logged into the same PlayStation account simultaneously across two different PlayStation 5 consoles.
 You can however have your account saved on more than one PlayStation 5, just without being signed in at the same time as another console.
-Similarly, you can save your account to another console to[enable game sharing on PlayStation 5](https://www.makeuseof.com/how-to-enable-game-sharing-playstation-5/) .
+Similarly, you can save your account to another console to [enable game sharing on PlayStation 5](https://www.makeuseof.com/how-to-enable-game-sharing-playstation-5/) .

 <ins class="adsbygoogle"